Krak des Chevalier is a crusader castle in Syria. It is generally considered to be the finest of all crusader castles.

 It was repaired after earthquake damage in 1157 and 1170 (and further damage in later centuries); but, although the various phases of construction can be broken down into their component parts, Krak is best regarded as a unified conception; it is a statement of the best and most advanced ideas about fortification in the early 13th century and, as one of the first fully concentric castles, it was to have a profound influence on subsequent castle design.

-Apart from the sophistication of its design, Krak has great physical strength, with vast stone walls, excellent quality of construction and subtle defensive systems.
-Many would-be conquerors, like Salah al-Din, simply gave up all thought of taking the castle when they saw it, and passed on to easier prey.
+Apart from the sophistication of its design, Krak has great physical strength, with vast stone walls, excellent quality of construction, and subtle defensive systems.
+Many would-be conquerors, like Salah al-Din, simply gave up all thought of taking the castle when they saw it and passed it on to easier prey.

 The concentric design of Krak allowed the defenders to protect themselves equally on all sides.
 The outer wall is overlooked at all points by the inner walls of the central block, and the space between the two walls was within easy and accurate bowshot.